KiandaBPM/docs/content/docs/platform/pages/tile.md

 typora-root-url: ..\..\..\..\static
 ---

-The tile widget allows you to display a count of instances.
+A dashboard **Tile widget** allows you to display a count of instances.
 This is a really useful way to showcase whole numbers for example total budget requested through Purchase Orders, or the amount of customer queries solved in a week.